JacquesIversen/pp5-react/Testing.md

 - **Test Steps:**

   1. Navigate to the Edit page from IssuePage == pass
-  2. Only Owner can access Edit/id == fail
-  3. Only Owner can change/put infomation Issue == pass
+  2. Only Owner can change/put infomation Issue == pass
-  4. Data and picture from current Issue appear == pass
+  3. Data and picture from current Issue appear == pass
-  5. Picture can be changed, but not replaced with null == pass
+  4. Picture can be changed, but not replaced with null == pass
-  6. All form content will accept change == pass
+  5. All form content will accept change == pass
-  7. Cancel redirects to earlier page == pass
+  6. Cancel redirects to earlier page == pass
-  8. Save changes put/post new information/picture to the Issue == pass
+  7. Save changes put/post new information/picture to the Issue == pass
-  9. Navbar is rendered correctly == pass
+  8. Navbar is rendered correctly == pass
-  10. Page is responsive == pass
+  9. Page is responsive == pass

 - **Expected Results:**
   - User has successfully edited an issue, which is posted to the API.
   - User cant erase and send empty data.
   - Design responsive.
-- **Result:** Fail
+- **Result:** Pass

 ## Test Cases for `Feed`